crxssed7/notable-figures/figures/Linus Torvalds.md

 On 11 October 2017, the Linux company SUSE made a song titled "Linus Said" about the origin of the Linux kernel.

-On 1st December 2025, he appeared in a video on the Linus Tech Tips YouTube channel.

 # Bibliography
 Torvalds, Linus; Diamond, David (2001).
 Just for Fun: The Story of an Accidental Revolutionary.
 New York City, United States: HarperCollins.
 ISBN 0-06-662072-4.